 Now we learn dotted-decimal notation of an IP address which belongs to IPv4.
 So let’s start with an example

 First of all, we will describe a single octet by dividing it into 8 bits and how we use it for the binary conversion of an Ip address.

 Now we take an example from class C IP addresses 192.168.1.2

 we all know that IPv4 has 4 octets and each octet has 8 bit in it.

 4 × 1 octet = 4 × 8 bit = 32 bit

-Now we make a table and convert your IP address into binary conversion
+Now we make a table and convert your IP address into binary digits using binary conversion

 |IP address||1st bit||2nd bit||3rd bit||4th bit||5th bit||6th bit||7th bit||8th bit|

-Now we asw that binary conversion of an IP address 192.168.1.2 so now we write this IP address into dotted-decimal notation by this method like we use
+Now we saw that binary conversion of an IP address 192.168.1.2 so now we write this IP address into dotted-decimal notation by this method as we use

 192 .168 .1 .2